ChenDelong1999/RemoteCLIP/README.md

 ### Retrieval Evaluation
-> We first present the performance on RemoteCLIP on three remote sensing image-text retrieval benchmarks (RSITMD, RSICD, UCM).
-To perform cross-modal retrieval with RemoteCLIP, we extract image and text representations on the test split, perform L-2 normalization, and retrieval most similar samples based on the dot-product similarity measure.
+> To perform cross-modal retrieval with RemoteCLIP, we extract image and text representations on the test split, perform L-2 normalization, and retrieval most similar samples based on the dot-product similarity measure.
 We show the retrieval recall of top-1 (R@1), top-5 (R@5), top-10 (R@10), and the mean recall of these values.